-This squash casserole is a classic summer side dish made low carb and guilt-free, even with a crunchy crumble topping!
+This keto squash casserole is a classic summer side dish made low carb and guilt-free, even with a crunchy crumble topping!

 Far and away, though, the top southern classic turned low carb favorite is Crustless Tomato Pie.
 It’s been shared over 186,000 times y’all!